cockroachdb/docs/v19.1/cost-based-optimizer.md

 <span class="version-tag">New in v19.1</span>: Given multiple identical [indexes](indexes.html) that have different locality constraints using [replication zones](configure-replication-zones.html), the optimizer will prefer the index that is closest to the gateway node that is planning the query.
 In a properly configured geo-distributed cluster, this can lead to performance improvements due to improved data locality and reduced network traffic.

-This feature enables scenarios where reference data such as a table of postal codes can be replicated to different regions, and queries will use the copy in the same region.
+This feature enables scenarios such as:

+- Reference data such as a table of postal codes that can be replicated to different regions, and queries will use the copy in the same region (See [Example - zone constraints](#example-zone-constraints)).
-{{site.data.alerts.callout_info}}
+- Optimizing for local reads (potentially at the expense of writes) by adding leaseholder preferences to your zone configuration (See [Example - leaseholder preferences](#example-leaseholder-preferences)).

+{{site.data.alerts.callout_danger}}
-This feature is only available to [enterprise](enterprise-licensing.html) users.
+This feature is only available to users with an [enterprise license](enterprise-licensing.html).
 {{site.data.alerts.end}}

 To take advantage of this feature, you need to: